craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-1-0.rst

 #.
 Paste the data folder copied from a previous step to your new ``CRAFTER_3.1.0_INSTALLATION`` install folder
 #.
 Migrate sites to Elasticsearch (recommended) by following this guide: :ref:`migrate-site-to-elasticsearch`.
    You can continue using Crafter Search and Solr as the search engine, by following :ref:`using-crafter-search-and-solr`
 #.
-Start your upgraded Crafter CMS, then follow the steps below for **Create Authoring Targets** for all upgraded sites.
+Start your upgraded Crafter CMS, then follow the steps below for :ref:`create-authoring-targets` for all upgraded sites.

-   If a site has not been migrated to Elasticsearch, follow additionally the steps under **Updates for Solr**, then finally, verify that the authoring and delivery environments are functioning as intended.
+   * If a site has not been migrated to Elasticsearch, follow additionally the steps under :ref:`updates-for-solr`.
+   * If a site uses a default dependency resolver configuration file from a previous Crafter CMS installation version, follow the steps in :ref:`upgrading-site-configurations` to upgrade your dependency resolver configuration file,
+   * If a site has a customized dependency resolver configuration file, please read through :ref:`upgrading-site-configurations` and review your dependency resolver configuration file for any changes that may be required.

+#.
+Verify that the authoring and delivery environments are functioning as intended.

+.. _create-authoring-targets:

 ------------------------
 Create Authoring Targets